Wonderful subgroups of reductive groups and spherical systems: From the spherical system to the wonderful subgroup

 \subsection{The Levi part}

-Let $\s$ be a spherical system.
-The problem of determining a Levi part of a generic stabilizer $H$ of $\s$ (or a candidate, if geometric realizability of $\s$ is not assured) is related to a special class of spherical subgroups.
-These subgroups have the form $K = L_K P^u$, where $P$ is a parabolic subgroup containing $K$, and $L_K$ is a very reductive spherical subgroup of a Levi part $L_{P}$ of $P$.
+Let $\s$ be a spherical $G$-system.
+The problem of determining a Levi part of the wonderful subgroup $H$ of $G$ associated with $\s$ (or a candidate, if geometric realizability of $\s$ is not assured) is related to the study of a special class of spherical subgroups of $G$: those of the form $K = L_K P^u$, where $P$ is a parabolic subgroup of $G$ containing $K$, and $L_K$ is a very reductive (i.e.\ contained in no proper parabolic subgroup) spherical subgroup of a Levi of $P$.

-If $\s$ is geometrically realizable, then it admits a subset $\Delta'\subseteq \Delta$ corresponding to a subgroup $K$ of the above form.
-More precisely, $\Delta'$ can be found in such a way that $L_K$ and a Levi component of $H$ differ only by their connected center.